Updated: December 26, 2023

 A bad case of FOMO?
 Do these:

 Accept that you have FOMO.
 As always, being honest with yourself and admitting that you have the problem is the first step.

 Learn to say NO

 Say “NO”, especially to yourself.
-The only way to discover that you’re not really missing out on anything is to actually miss out on the things you thought you needed.
+The only way to discover that you’re not really missing out on anything is actually to miss out on the things you thought you needed.